fovi-llc/zipline-polygon-bundle/README.md

 The default asset dir is `us_stock_sip` but that can be overriden with the `POLYGON_ASSET_SUBDIR` environment variable if/when Polygon.io adds other markets to flat files.

-N.B.
-Minute aggregates are coming soon.
-Other assets as I need them or you add them, PR's welcome!

 ```bash
 export POLYGON_DATA_DIR=`pwd`/data/files.polygon.io
 for year in 2024 2023 2022 2021; do \